Twitter is giving millions of users access to its anti-abuse tool that will protect them from hate speech and bullying on the platform.

 The anti-abuse tool was launched to limit unwelcome interactions on Twitter.

 ‘Safety Mode’ temporarily blocks accounts for seven days for using potentially harmful language — such as insults or hateful remarks — or sending repetitive and uninvited replies or mentions.

 When the feature is turned on in your Settings, our systems will assess the likelihood of a negative engagement by considering both — the tweet’s content and the relationship between the Tweet author and replier,” according to the company.

-The technology takes existing relationships into account, so accounts “you follow or frequently interact with will not be autoblocked”.
+The technology considers existing relationships, so accounts “you follow or frequently interact with will not be autoblocked”.

 “The authors of Tweets found by our technology to be harmful or uninvited will be auto-blocked, meaning they’ll temporarily be unable to follow your account, see your tweets, or send you Direct Messages,” said Twitter.

 Before each ‘Safety Mode’ period ends, you’ll receive a notification recapping this information.